 You never know what you are going to find while wandering around in the market, how about an avocado weighing over a half of a kilo (1 lb)?
 It tastes the same as normal sized avocados.
 For a larger image, click here.

 Avocado leaves are called hojas de aguacates in Spanish.
-The leaves can be used either fresh or dried.
-They are used as flavoring in beans and in a variety of salsas.
+The leaves can be used either fresh or dried and are used as flavoring in beans and in a variety of salsas.
+Best to buy these leaves from a herbal store as some avocado leaves, such as Hass avocado leaves, are toxic to a variety of animals.
 Hojas de aguacates are also believed to have a wide variety of medicinal properties.
 For a larger image of avocado leaves click here.

 Aguacate Criollo de Negrito are the smallest of the avocados I have seen, about three times the size of an american quarter as you can see in the photo.
 The skin is soft and can be eaten, kind of like an apple.
 For a larger image of aguacate criollo de negrito click here.